sandiegojs/vanilla-browser-workshop/index.md

     * mocha

-## Goal: Effectively use Vanilla Javascript instead of jQuery
+## Goal: Effectively use Vanilla Javascript in the Browser!

 Modern web developement workflows often rely on libraries like jQuery.
 But using libraries can add a lot of unneeded bloat to your project.
-This workshop will help you dig a little deeper into Javascript and using pure "vanilla" Javascript accomplish more without using the $.
+This workshop will help you dig a little deeper into JavaScript and how to use the available browser APIs without using the $.

 This workshop will feature: